- Arts & Recreation

 Compared to the previous visual identity, the current logo boasts a narrower inscription and more saturated shades, while the letters are brought closer together.
 The trademark white wordmark has remained the same, as has the black and yellow outline.

-This refreshment - “graphical tightening” as the company refers to it – resulted in a more polished and professional look.
+This refreshment - a “graphical tightening” as branding agencies refer to it – resulted in a more polished and professional look.
 It also made the logo more applicable to different media carriers.

-The red, black, yellow and white combination was industry-leading and visionary when it was introduced.
-Numerous toy brands were emulating this palette, as it was closely associated with a child’s unlimited creativity and powerful imagination.
+The red, black, yellow, and white combination was industry-leading and visionary when it was introduced.
+Numerous toy brands (and successful logo design companies) emulate this palette, as it was closely associated with a child’s unlimited creativity and powerful imagination.

-Incidentally, these bright, attention-grabbing colors are the basic hues of Lego’s sets of interlocking bricks.
+Incidentally, these bright, attention-grabbing colors are the basic hues of Lego sets of interlocking bricks.

 This gives Lego’s logo a distinctive advantage over their competitors and a head start on future trends and the market’s ever-changing moods and requirements.